MarTech

 These contrast ratios help ensure that text is readable, even for users with low vision.
 Following these guidelines helps make your emails accessible to a wider audience.
 For stricter accessibility, you can aim for AAA compliance, which sets a higher standard for contrast but may be more challenging to implement universally.

 Links are vital to navigating emails, but if they are not clearly visible, they can easily be missed, especially by users with CVD.
 Ensure that links are clearly distinguishable from surrounding text, both visually and programmatically.
-This can be achieved by using underlines or bold text for links.
+This can be achieved by using underlines and/or bold text for links.
 Relying solely on color to differentiate links from regular text is not enough, as some users may have difficulty distinguishing colors.

 Make sure that links stand out with a combination of design choices like contrast, size, and style so that all users, regardless of their vision, can interact with your content.